hidyverse/r-novice-covid/README.md

 or run `make` in this directory for a list of helpful commands.

 A variety of third party packages are used throughout this workshop.
-These are not necessarily the best, nor are they comprehensive, but they are packages we find useful, and have been chosen primarily for their usability.
+These are not necessarily the best, nor are they comprehensive, but they are useful packages.

 Maintainers: